Working Mothers: How do they do it?

 First known around the world as a member of the Spice Girls, Victoria Beckham has also pursued a career in fashion design, creating her own label.
 Due to her successful fashion label, she recently accepted an OBE, Officer of the Most Excellent Order of the British Empire, from the Queen of England.
 In addition to these professional accomplishments, she is also the mother of 4 children.
 In British Vogue, Victoria wrote a letter to her 18 year old self that discussed her experience as a working mother.
 She said, “Is it possible to have it all?
 To be a successful working mother?
 You will hear this question asked by many women as you grow older.
 What you will realize is that by working hard, yet always putting family first, it will be possible to achieve that balance.
 Nothing will be perfect, but it is only now that I have learnt to appreciate all I have and all I have been blessed with.
 I am happy.”
 Successful working mothers like Victoria constantly strive to balance children and a career, and they realize that it’s okay if that balance isn’t always perfect.

 Can you have it all?

 These inspirational stories from working mothers show how mothers can achieve professional success.
 Unfortunately, employers sometimes unfairly discriminate against mothers.
 Yet, New York State has outlawed pregnancy discrimination.
 Additionally, New York City laws prohibit caregiver discrimination.
-If you are a working mother who has been unfairly treated in the workplace, contact the Law Office of Christopher Q. Davis to receive a free case evaluation.
+If you are a working mother who has been unfairly treated in the workplace, contact the Working Solutions Law Firm to receive a free case evaluation.